JETBeam Jet-UV Flashlight Review

 Build Quality, Disassembly, and Durability

-from the outset.
-I have been very pleased with this brand and expected this UV light would be well built too.
+I have been very pleased with this brand and expected this UV light to be well-built, too.
 It did not disappoint.
 It’s a well-built light.
 Of course, it should be, as there’s a huge base it’s growing from JETBeam already has an AAA light that is not UV, so this was probably a fairly simple transition.

-may be screwed out, but I haven’t the right tool.
+The driver may be screwed out, but I don’t have the right tool.

 Size